Workshops

 Title

-Workshop 1: Governance and management of tailings (B 194) and Panel discussion (International and Mexican engineering perspective)
+Workshop 2: Governance and Management of Tailings (B 194) and Round Table (Perspective of International and Mexican Engineering)

 Content